ephread/Instructions/README.md

 This method will be called by the `CoachMarksController` before starting the tour and whenever there is a size change.
 It gives you the _skip button_ and the view in which it will be positioned and expects an array of `NSLayoutConstraints` in return.
 These constraints will define how the _skip button_ will be positioned in its parent.
 You should not add the constraints yourself, just return them.

 Returning `nil` will tell the `CoachMarksController` to use the defaults constraints, which will position the _skip button_ at the top of the screen.
-Returning an empty array is discouraged, as it will most probably lead to an akward positioning.
+Returning an empty array is discouraged, as it will most probably lead to an awkward positioning.

 For more information about the skip mechanism, you can check the `Example/` directory.